Rear-wheel drive: 1970s to present

 In the 21st century, most cars are FF, including all front-engined economy cars, though FR cars are making a return as an alternative to large sport-utility vehicles.
 In North America, GM returned to the production of FR-based luxury vehicles with the 2003 Cadillac CTS.
 As of 2012, all but the SRX and XTS are FR-based vehicles.
 Chevrolet reintroduced the FR-based Camaro in 2009, and the Caprice PPV in 2011.
 Pontiac also had a short run with the FR-based G8 and Pontiac Solstice.
-A Chevrolet replacement for the G8 called the Chevrolet SS was released in 2013 and uses the FR layout.
+A Chevrolet replacement for the G8 called the Chevrolet SS was released in 2013 and used the FR layout.
 Chrysler and Dodge reintroduced the 300 and Charger on a FR platform.
 They also maintain FR layout on the now unibody Grand Cherokee and Durango.
 Hyundai and Kia have also been working with new FR-based vehicles in the US, the Genesis Coupe and Sedan, the Equus and the new Kia Quoris.
 Ford, on the other hand, seems to be moving away from FR-based vehicles with the discontinuation of the Panther Platform in 2011 and the Australasia-only Falcon in 2016.
 Excluding trucks, vans, and SUVs, the Mustang is the only FR vehicle remaining in their lineup.

+With the increasing popularity of electric vehicles, RWD layouts have become more common again, as the packaging advantages of FWD layouts do not apply to these vehicles, whereas the generally more powerful drivetrains benefit from the better traction during acceleration of the RWD layout.
+Modern electronic stability control largely negate the potentially more difficult handling during challenging circumstances.
+Some examples of electric models utilizing a RWD layout are the single motor variants of the Tesla Model 3, Volkswagen ID.4 and Kia EV6.